revtam/uchain/smartcontracts/README.md

 1. `npm ci`
 2. `npm run execute-all`: run all the above with one command in the defined order

+## How to test

+1. `npx hardhat test`: starts the Hardhat test framework

 ## Configuration